Award-Winning Sales Representative

-Sellers enjoy hundreds of thousands of dollars of appreciation in the current robust real estate market, but there are significant costs associated with the disposition of property.
+There are significant costs associated with the disposition of property.
+It is prudent to know these in advance to prevent surprises.
 Here is a summary of estimated expenses:

-3. H.S.T. - A tax of 13% is charged on real estate commissions and legal fees which is paid back to the government.
-Sellers who are flipping pre-construction condos may incur HST liabilities.
+3. H.S.T. - Generally, there is no HST tax applicable upon the sale of your home.
+Note, however, a tax of 13% is charged on real estate commissions and legal fees which is paid back to the government.
+Sellers who are flipping pre-construction condos or a totally "new" house, re-built from the foundation, may incur HST liabilities.
 Ask your lawyer for details.

-5. STATUS CERTIFICATES - Cost $100-$125, usually paid by the seller and are required in almost all condominium sales.
+5. STATUS CERTIFICATES - Cost $100-$125, usually paid by the seller and are required for almost all condominium sales.

-6. STAGING, REPAIR, CLEANING, DE-CLUTTERING - This is a discretionary expense and will vary from a few hundred dollars to thousands.
-Get quotes in advance from various providers.
+6. STAGING, REPAIR, CLEANING, DE-CLUTTERING - This is a discretionary expense and will vary .from a few hundred dollars to thousands.
+Get quotes in advance from various providers and contractors.

 7. ADJUSTMENTS - These are the amounts due on closing that may be in arrears (taxes, condo fees, utilities) and are taken from the sale proceeds.
-Your lawyer prepares a detailed statement
+Your lawyer prepares a detailed final statement.

 8. MORTGAGE PENALTIES AND DISCHARGE FEES - These amounts can be significant, especially if you are breaking a closed mortgage.
 Verify these charges in advance with your lender.